AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 and manage your data.
 In addition to how to optimize your workflow in terms of filesystem traffic, memory usage etc.

-The course is obligatory for all new Triton users and recommended to all interested in the field.
+If you are at Aalto University: the course is obligatory for all new Triton users and recommended to all interested in the field.

 This course is part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.